javiersoriano/sentinel-all-in-one/README.md

 # Sentinel All In One

 Sentinel All in One is a project that seeks to speed up deployment and initial configuration tasks of an Azure Sentinel environment.
-This is ideal for Proof of Concept scenarios and connector onboarding when high priviliged users are needed
+This is ideal for Proof of Concept scenarios and connector onboarding when highly privileged users are needed.

 The main script in this repository takes care of the following steps: